USS Grunion

 USS Grunion (SS-216) was a Gato-class submarine that sank at Kiska, Alaska, during World War II.
-She was the only ship of the United States Navy to be named for the grunion.
+She was the only ship of the United States Navy to be named after the grunion.

 Construction and commissioning

 Grunion′s keel was laid down by the Electric Boat Company in Groton, Connecticut, on 1 March 1941.
-She was launched on 22 December 1941, (sponsored by Mrs. Stanford C. Hooper, wife of Rear Admiral Hooper), and commissioned on 11 April 1942 with Lieutenant Commander Mannert L. Abele, USNA class of 1926 in command.
+She was launched on 22 December 1941, sponsored by Mrs. Stanford C. Hooper, wife of Rear Admiral Stanford Caldwell Hooper, and commissioned on 11 April 1942 with Lieutenant Commander Mannert L. Abele, USNA class of 1926, in command.